happysccm/appinstall-scripts/Install-VisualCRedistributables/README.md

 This can be run to download and optionally install the Visual C++ (2005 - 2017) Redistributables as specified in the external XML file passed to the script.

-The basic structure of the XML file should be:
+The basic structure of the XML file should be as follows (an XSD schema is included in the repository):

     <Redistributables>
     <Platform Architecture="x64" Release="" Install="">